 The non-negligible contribution of the correction model to the total uncertainty is mainly due to the small size of the benchmark sets (28 values).
-For instance, the calibration uncertainty contribution has been shown by Pernot and Cailliez to be negligible for calibration sets with 500 and 2500 harmonic vibrational frequencies, and around 12 % for sets of 39 zero point vibrational energies.
+For instance, the calibration uncertainty contribution has been shown by Pernot and Cailliez to be negligible for calibration sets with 500 and 2500 harmonic vibrational frequencies, and around 12% for sets of 39 zero point vibrational energies.

-A thorough way to improve the constant uncertainty approximation (Eq.
-23) is therefore to complement the benchmark set by new reference data, which is not always possible at short term.
-Another solution is to provide users with all the parameters required to use Eq.
-20 (u(a),u(b) and u(a,b); see Supporting Material).
+A thorough way to improve the constant uncertainty approximation (eq 22) is therefore to complement the benchmark set by new reference data, which is not always possible at short-term.
+Another solution is to provide users with all the parameters required to use eq 20 (u(a), u(b), and u(a,b); see Supporting Information).
 Although accurate, this solution does not enable a quick assessment of a set of DFAs.
-In order to provide a reliable uncertainty estimate while maintaining simplicity, we use the mean value of the prediction uncertainty calculated on a regular grid of values of the property x covering its calibration range.
+To provide a reliable uncertainty estimate while maintaining simplicity, we use the mean value of the prediction uncertainty calculated on a regular grid of values of the property x covering its calibration range.

-$$\overline{u_p} = \sqrt{\frac{1}{n} \sum{i=1}^n u_p^2(x_i)}$$ (28)
+$$\overline{u}p = \sqrt{\frac{1}{n} \sum{i=1}^n u_p^{2}(x_i)}$$